Reggio Emilia: Economy

-The industrial growth has attracted immigration from North and Central Africa, East Europe, and Far East (China, Pakistan, India).
+Industrial growth has attracted immigration from North and Central Africa, East Europe, and Far East (China, Pakistan, India).
 The immigration rate in the province is about 25%.

-Researches on the quality of life indicate that in recent years Reggio Emilia is in very good position among Italian provinces.
+Research indicates that Reggio Emilia ranks very high in quality of life among Italian provinces.

 Transport

 Reggio Emilia railway station, opened in 1859, forms part of the Milan–Bologna railway.
 It is also a terminus of three secondary railways, linking Reggio Emilia with Ciano d'Enza, Guastalla and Sassuolo, respectively.
 The station is situated at Piazza Guglielmo Marconi, at the eastern edge of the city centre.

 The other major railway station, Reggio Emilia AV Mediopadana, is on the Milan–Bologna high-speed railway (there is also a connection with Reggio Emilia-Guastalla railway).
 It is located at the Mancasale locality, approximately 4 km north from the city centre.

+Along with this, there is a plan to construct a tram in the city.
+The tram will run from the Mancasale Industrial zone in the north to Rivalta in the south, stopping at the Reggio Emilia AV Mediopadana railway station, Reggio Emilia railway station and other neighborhoods.
+The tram system has undergone a feasibility study, and is set to open in 2026.

+The nearest airport is served by Bologna Guglielmo Marconi Airport which is located approximately 68 km from Reggio Emilia.

 Sports

 Reggio Emilia is home to various professional sports clubs and arenas: